nicojs/front-end-frameworks-2018-presentation/slides/10-history/40-angularjs.md

 ### AngularJS problem

-* Does not scale to enterprise big applications
+* Scaling to big applications
-    * Dramatic performance degradation
+    * Dramatic performance
     * No lazy loading
 * Minefield of bad practices
 * Does not play nice with other frameworks